MiaoDX/MiaoDX.github.io/tips/Some_tools.md

 ## Package manager

-Once tried command line, it makes you think `agree the agreements -> choose where to install -> next -> next` unbearable.
+Once tried command line, it makes you think `agree with the agreements -> choose where to install -> next -> next` unbearable.

 Thanks give to [Nodejs](https://nodejs.org/en/download/package-manager/#windows)